Sweet Cherry Pie

 - milk for brushing lattice crust

 - Add 5 tablespoons ice water; mix lightly with fork until dough holds together when small pieces are pressed between fingertips, adding more water by teaspoonfuls if dough is dry.
-Gather dough together; divide into 2 pieces.
-Form each piece into ball, then flatten into disk and wrap in plastic.
+Gather dough together and divide into 2 pieces.
+Form each piece into a ball, then flatten into disks and wrap separately in plastic.
 Refrigerate at least 30 minutes.
 (This can be done 2 days ahead.)
 Keep chilled.
 Let dough soften slightly before rolling out.

-- Roll out 1 dough disk on floured surface to 12″ round.
+- Roll out 1 chilled dough disk on floured surface to 12″ round.
 Transfer to 9″ glass pie dish.
 Trim dough overhang to 1/2″.
 Roll out second dough disk on floured surface to 12″ round.
 Using large knife or pastry wheel with fluted edge, cut ten 3/4″-wide strips from dough round.

-- Transfer filling to dough-lined dish, mounding slightly in center.
+- Transfer cherries filling to dough-lined dish, mounding slightly in center.
 Dot with butter.
 Arrange dough strips atop filling, forming lattice; trim dough strip overhang to 1/2″.
 Fold bottom crust up over ends of strips and crimp edges to seal.
 Brush lattice crust (not edges) with milk.
 Sprinkle lattice with remaining 1 tablespoon sugar.

-Nutrition Information:Yield: 8 Serving Size: 1
+Nutrition Information:Yield: 12 Serving Size: 1

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.